RazazR/99321534-razazr-users.99321534-razazr-users.noreply.github.com.noreply.github.com./Home.md

 Why ProtoBuf.js instead of, let's say, JSON?
 --------------------------------------------
 While JSON is already much better than XML, it still comes with a significant overhead.
 Imagine you are transfering object data between two nodes: Using JSON, this might look something like `{"type":"ping","time":123456789}` which is, in this example, 32 bytes large, containing about 2+3+3+2+1=11 bytes of bounding characters plus 4+4+4=12 bytes of string names, making up 23/32 bytes ~= 71% redundant data for each subsequent message of this type.
 That's much.
-ProtoBuf.js, on the other hand, serializes all the data efficiently to binary data, which is 7 bytes long while still being able to distringuish between two messages of different types: `<0A 05 08 95 9A EF 3A>`
+ProtoBuf.js, on the other hand, efficiently serializes the data to binary, which turns out to be 7 bytes long while still being able to distringuish between two messages of different types: `<0A 05 08 95 9A EF 3A>`

+See for yourself:

 ```protobuf
 // PingExample.proto